Persistent, Bioaccumulative, and Toxic (PBT) Chemicals under TSCA Section 6(h)

 - Additional information

-The Frank R. Lautenberg Chemical Safety for the 21st Century Act, enacted on June 22, 2016, includes a provision under section 6(h) requiring EPA to take expedited action on specific PBT chemicals by proposing a rule under section 6(a) no later than three years after enactment to address risk and reduce exposures to the extent practicable.
-EPA identified five PBT chemicals for expedited action in 2016, following criteria outlined in section 6(h) of TSCA.
-No risk evaluation was required for these chemicals.
+The Frank R. Lautenberg Chemical Safety for the 21st Century Act, enacted on June 22, 2016, includes a provision under TSCA section 6(h) requiring EPA to take expedited action on specific PBT chemicals to address risk and reduce exposures to the extent practicable.
+EPA identified five PBT chemicals for expedited action in 2016, following criteria outlined in section 6(h) of TSCA and issued a proposed rule in 2019.
+EPA issued final rules on January 6, 2021.
+Pursuant to the statute, no risk evaluation was required for these chemicals.

 Identified Hazards – DecaBDE is toxic to aquatic